 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 See which home phone makes the most sense for your needs and budget.

-Smartphones have replaced the good old-fashioned landline for many, but there are still some key reasons why a cordless phone can be a useful addition to your home.
-Not only do they offer better sound quality than the average smartphone, but cordless phones are generally more dependable than cell phones.
+Smartphones have replaced the good old-fashioned landline for many, but a cordless phone can still be useful.
+Not only do they offer better sound quality than the average smartphone, cordless phones are generally more dependable than cell phones.

-Cordless phone prices range from around $30 to $200 for most models, but the features available can vary substantially depending on the price point you choose.
+Cordless phone prices range from around $30 to $200 for most models.
+Features can vary substantially depending on the price point you choose.

 Top cordless phones

 |Panasonic KX-TGC350B||$28||50||50||Yes||Up to 6 handsets||Shop now|